awsdocs/amazon-rekognition-developer-guide/doc_source/API_StreamProcessorOutput.md

 # StreamProcessorOutput<a name="API_StreamProcessorOutput"></a>

-Information about the Amazon Kinesis Data Streams stream to which a Rekognition Video stream processor streams the results of a video analysis\.
+Information about the Amazon Kinesis Data Streams stream to which a Amazon Rekognition Video stream processor streams the results of a video analysis\.
 For more information, see [CreateStreamProcessor](API_CreateStreamProcessor.md)\.

 ## Contents<a name="API_StreamProcessorOutput_Contents"></a>